 Growing Resilient Together

-This program introduces foundational principles that impact individual and interpersonal resilience and provides practical skills that support the brain-body system’s natural capacity to heal and to anticipate new challenges.
+The system's view of health expands the understanding of well-being beyond the homeostatic focus on mechanisms by placing health and disease on a continuum and considering individuals within their biopsychosocial contexts.
+This program introduces foundational neurobiological principles that impact individual and interpersonal resilience and provides practical skills based in positive psychology, cognitive behavioral therapy, and mindfulness practice that support the brain-body system’s natural capacity to heal and to anticipate new challenges.

 Health Psychologist Mom's